SatchalPatil/VIT-Hackathon/README.md

 ---

 ## 🚀 The Philosophy: Continuous Learning (RLHF)
 In customs security, training an AI model once is not enough.
-Criminals adapt, and new concealment methods emerge every day.
-CargoScan AI uses **Reinforcement Learning from Human Feedback (RLHF)** to bridge the gap between pre-training and reality.
+Criminals adapt, and new concealment methods emerge every day. **CargoScan AI is first trained on the massive CargoX-Ray dataset** to establish a high-accuracy baseline.
+However, we go further by adding a layer of **Reinforcement Learning from Human Feedback (RLHF)** to bridge the gap between pre-training and real-world reality.

 When an officer identifies a missed threat, they can manually draw and label it—instantly feeding expert knowledge back into the system’s learning pipeline.